highlight/highlight.io/docs-content/getting-started/1_overview.md

 updatedAt: 2022-04-01T19:52:59.000Z
 ---

-Let's get you up and running with [highlight.io](https://highlight.io).

 ## For your frontend:

 highlight.io supports any framework that uses the [dom](https://www.w3schools.com/js/js_htmldom.asp) under the hood, and we support all modern browsers to date.
-See our guides for the following frameworks:
+Take a look at our guides for the following frameworks:

 <DocsCardGroup>
     <DocsCard title="React" href="./client-sdk/reactjs.md">